 Globally, we face significant development challenges such as climate change, gender inequality, inequitable access to healthcare, and access to quality jobs.
-It has been well publicized that in this poly-crisis moment, the financing gap to achieve the UN Sustainable Development Goals (SDGs) has widened to USD 4 trillion a year.
-Innovative financial tools and collaboration is required to meet this moment.
+In this poly-crisis moment, the financing gap to achieve the UN Sustainable Development Goals (SDGs) has widened to USD 4 trillion a year.
+Innovative financial tools and collaboration are required to meet this moment.

-In the third part of the series of Global Webinars on Catalytic Capital, this conversation will discuss the nuance of the partnerships between catalytic and commercial investors in deploying joint investments.
+In the third part of the series of Global Webinars on Catalytic Capital, this conversation discussed the nuance of the partnerships between catalytic and commercial investors in deploying joint investments.

 Catalytic capital plays a pivotal role in mobilising private investments toward sustainable development via blended transactions.
 However, a crucial question arises: “Who gets the returns?”
-This session aims to delve into the complex landscape of return distribution in blended transactions, exploring how various stakeholders, including commercial investors and those deploying catalytic capital, share the benefits and profits.
-Join us as we unravel the dynamics of return allocation, examine potential challenges, and discuss strategies for fostering an equitable approach to ensure sustainable outcomes and impactful development for all parties involved.
+This session delves into the complex landscape of return distribution in blended transactions, exploring how various stakeholders, including commercial investors and those deploying catalytic capital, share the benefits and profits.

 Ashima is Director of Insights at AVPN.
 She works with the research team to ensure that funders and resource providers have access to critical information when making strategic decisions about their philanthropy and social investment.
 Ashima is a multifaceted media specialist and entrepreneur who brings more than 20 years of experience to AVPN, having worked as a broadcast journalist, filmmaker, producer, trainer and content consultant and in a variety of mediums including print, audio, TV, film, virtual and augmented reality.
 During her career she has collaborated with dozens of social sector organisations of all sizes to understand their needs and amplify their stories.
 Ashima has an MA in Journalism from Indiana University, Bloomington and is a trained Co-Active Coach.